JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/particles/get_particles.rst

 Description
 -----------
-This node returns a particle list that contain the particles in the input particle system.
+This node returns a particle list that contains the particles in the input particle system.

 .. image:: images/get_particles_node.png
    :width: 160pt